¾ day canoe hire - Kerne to Symonds Yat

 As you enter Symonds Yat West you will see large boulders on the left, this is the landmark we advise paddlers to remember as our landing point is on the right just opposite them.

-The half a day canoe trip is inclusive of canoe hire, equipment hire (paddles, bouyancy aids and dry barrels), transportation to the start point, launch fees, landing fees, maps and safety briefing.
+The three quarter day canoe trip costs £47 for a 2 person boat and £57 for a 3 person boat.
+This is inclusive of canoe hire, equipment hire (paddles, bouyancy aids and dry barrels), transportation to the start point, launch fees, landing fees, maps and safety briefing.
+The only additional cost is the parking at the Hotel where we are based which is £3 - £5 depending on duration.

-To book this trip, check availability or find out the cost just fill in the first 5 drop down boxes on the booking page and it will give you a total price based on how many boats and people you have got.
+To book this trip or check availability just fill in the first 5 drop down boxes on the booking page and it will give you a total price based on how many boats and people you have got.
 (Tip - make sure you input a value into every field even if it is a zero).